top of page

 It goes without saying that a healthy diet of REAL good food is so important right now.
 You're recovering, tired, possibly breastfeeding.
 Eat a variety of foods, all different colours.

-I would recommend taking a supplemental form of vitamin C and zinc (as well as eating foods high in these: lemons, spinach, pumpkin seeds, shellfish, peppers), as they are super important for skin & tissue healing.
+I would recommend taking a supplemental form of vitamin C and zinc (as well as eating foods high in these: lemons, spinach, kiwi, pumpkin seeds, shellfish, peppers), as they are super important for skin & tissue healing.
 They also help protect against infection.

 Homeopathy